 Fungi are vulnerable to pollutants and human impacts on their populations and habitats.
 It is therefore in the interest of all who enjoy or benefit from fungi to work together to reduce or mitigate the effects of environmental degradation.
-There is a need for the continued monitoring of the status of harvested species and their habitats, including development of indicators for possible threats to them and their habitats.
+There is a need to monitor the status of harvested species and their habitats, including development of indicators for possible threats to them and their habitats.

-- a) Develop mutually agreed systems that motivate gatherers of fungi to help conserve habitats, including plant species, soils and other substrates on which fungi depend; - b) Develop and implement standardised systems for monitoring the health and condition of fungal populations, the habitats and ecosystems on which they depend, and the threats to those systems; - c) Account for possible negative impacts of gathering fungi on other ecosystem services and minimise and mitigate these; - d) Consider diversity of fungi species when designating areas for special conservation measures. - and - - 1.5.2.2 Commercial and non-commercial gatherers of fungi: - a) Actively contribute to the conservation and restoration of habitats and fungi stocks at appropriate scales where feasible; - b) Work to ensure that their activities do not adversely impact local environments and habitats.
+- a) Favour development of mutually agreed systems that motivate gatherers of fungi to help conserve habitats, including plant species, soils and other substrates on which fungi depend; - b) Favour development of and implement standardised systems for monitoring the health and condition of fungal populations, the habitats and ecosystems on which they depend, and the threats to those systems; - c) Consider possible negative impacts of gathering fungi on other ecosystem services and minimise and mitigate these where necessary; - d) Consider diversity of fungi species when designating areas for special conservation measures.

+- a) Actively contribute to the conservation and restoration of habitats and fungi stocks at appropriate scales where feasible; - b) Identify and encourage preservation of areas with fungi of conservation concern; - c) Work to ensure that their activities do not adversely impact local environments and habitats.